Tim Yeo: Political funding

 Yeo received £67,290 in remunerations from corporate donors for work done for AFC Energy PLC, a developer of alkaline fuel cells focused on industrial application.
 From other corporate donors, he received £372,419 in other remunerations, from companies including TMO Renewables Limited, Groupe Eurotunnel SA, and Eco City Vehicles.

 Post-parliamentary career

 Yeo is chairman of New Nuclear Watch Europe and chairs the University of Sheffield Industrial Advisory Board for the Energy 2050 initiative.

 Personal life

 Yeo married Diane Helen Pickard on 30 March 1970 in Greenwich.
 They have a son, the portrait painter Jonathan Yeo, and a daughter.

-Yeo also has at least two more daughters from outside his marriage.
+Yeo has two more daughters from outside his marriage.
 He fathered his first daughter in 1967 when he was still a student at Cambridge University and put her up for adoption.
 Another daughter was born in 1993 through an extra-marital affair.